Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 For examples of colleges that make exploration easier—and to see how this flexibility supports long-term success—see Illuminating Your Path to an Engineering Major and Career and Navigating the College Search for the Undecided STEM Student.

-Match the Curriculum to Your Strengths and Interests
+Match the Engineering Curriculum to Your Strengths and Interests

 Each engineering discipline emphasizes different core skills—and understanding these differences early can help you choose a major that plays to your strengths.
 Electrical Engineering tends to be the most math-intensive; Chemical and Biological Engineering require significant chemistry; and Mechanical Engineering draws heavily on physics.